peterkhe1999/CheatSheet/OSED/README.md

 2 kinds of exceptions:

 - **Hardware** exceptions are initiated by the CPU.
-E.g. when our script crashed the Sync Breeze service as the CPU attempted to dereference an invalid memory address.
+E.g. When our script crashed the Sync Breeze service as the CPU attempted to dereference an invalid memory address.

 - **Software** exceptions are explicitly initiated by applications when the execution flow reaches unexpected or unwanted conditions.
-E.g., a software developer might want to raise an exception in their code to signal that a function could not execute normally because of an invalid input argument.
+E.g., A software developer might want to raise an exception in their code to signal that a function could not execute normally because of an invalid input argument.

 Define an exception construct through a `_try/_except` code block.